All Episodes

 I'm perfectly fine right here.

-And there was sort of a snap, like a snap of the fingers, and I sat up and I was under this sheet in this room with this other patient.
+And I sat up and I was under this sheet in this room with this other patient.

-And that's when I told him that, you know, God's a white light, you can't die, everything's going to be fine.
+And that's when I told him that, you know, God's a white light.

-I think because they thought I was suffering from brain damage.
+And then they sedated me again, I think because they thought I was suffering from brain damage.

-I woke up the next day on a gurney with, being put in the back of a limo with the windows taped up with tinfoil.
+I woke up the next day on a gurney with being put in the back of a limo with the windows taped up with tinfoil.

 And they took me to Munich and put me in a rest home, in the wing of a rest home they had leased, I guess.